Grants Available to Qualified Homeowners & Landlords with Income Qualified Tenants

 How the Program Works

-The City of Allentown has received funding through the Pennsylvania Department of Health to address lead paint and healthy home hazards in residential properties.
+The City of Allentown has received funding through the Federal HUD Lead Hazard Reduction & Healthy Homes Grant to address lead paint and healthy home hazards in residential properties.
 This funding is available at no cost to qualified homeowner’s and landlords of income qualified tenants.
-The homes must be occupied or frequently visited by a child age 6 or younger.
+The homes must be occupied or frequently visited by a child under the age of 6.

-Interested owners must contact our Financial Specialist to request an application and provide requested documentation.
+Interested owners must contact our Program Coordinator to request an application and provide requested documentation.
 Once approved, a lead risk assessment and a healthy home inspection will be completed.
 City staff will prepare a scope of work to address the identified hazards and the project will be completed by approved and licensed lead abatement contractors.
-Occupants must be temporarily relocated until work is complete.
+Occupants may be temporarily relocated until work is complete.
 The home will be retested for traces of lead dust and once cleared the family will be permitted to return home.

 Who is eligible?